 Breast cancer diagnosis and treatment can be a complex and dynamic process.
-The medical team has to consider treatments before and after the primary treatment of the breast cancer.
+The medical team has to consider treatments before and after the primary treatment of breast cancer.
 And, they must also consider follow-up evaluations and follow-up treatments for monitoring and preventing local recurrence and distant metastasis.

 So, the modern approach to breast cancer treatments tend to be multi-modal.
 This implies some combination or permutation of surgery, radiation and chemical or endocrine therapies.
 Furthermore, physicians apply the treatments at various stages in the management of the disease.

 Statistically, breast cancers that specialists treat with an individualized, multi-modal approach, tend to have a stronger prognosis than a single treatment method.
-Of course, early stage and in situ breast cancers may not require a multi-modal approach.
+Of course, early-stage and in situ breast cancers may not require a multi-modal approach.